-- And what should we do about folk theories? - Don't ignore them - I know, I know, I just spent all this time talking about how folk theories can be dangerous, lead us down bad design paths - Do see them as a great source of hypotheses - A community of practice often does observe important features of their domain before "science" catches on - Going to steal James C. Scott's definition of metis: "a wide array of practical skills and acquired intelligence in responding to a constantly changing natural and human environment." - Don't trust them blindly - Just don't take them as fact! - A hypothesis is just a hypothesis.
-We'll start making decisions with it once it's been supported or not supported
+- And what should we do about folk theories?

+- Don't ignore them

+- lead us down bad design paths

+- Do see them as a great source of hypotheses

+- "science" catches on

+- environment."

+- Don't trust them blindly

+- Just don't take them as fact!

+- supported or not supported